 Through the Allergy Immunology Section, the Harvard Catalyst, the Harvard T.H.
 Chan School of Public Health, and the Brigham Center for Clinical Investigation, all fellows receive an introduction to statistical methods, clinical study design, scientific writing and presentation, and grantsmanship.
 For fellows interested in translational medicine, clinical trials, or database research, there are programs from several days to several months in duration addressing advanced biostatistics, informatics, and trial implementation.
-Additionally, the Center for Faculty Development and Diversity and the newly expanded Brigham Research Institute offer seminars and services for developing investigators on diverse topics from lab management, to contract negotiations, research licensing, and advertising on social media.
+Additionally, the Center for Diversity and Inclusion and the newly expanded Brigham Research Institute offer seminars and services for developing investigators on diverse topics from lab management, to contract negotiations, research licensing, and advertising on social media.

 In addition to our T32 training grant, support for junior investigators include intramural sources such as the Jeff and Penny Vinik Center for Allergic Disease Research and the Joycelyn C. Austen Fund for the Support of Women in Science.
 Our commitment to the research and support of junior investigators is also reflected in the success of our graduates in competing for both National Institutes of Health (NIH) and foundation awards.
 In the past five years, our recent trainees have received 6 NIH R01s, 9 K grants, and 8 foundation awards.
 See examples of recent awards below: